-The College's training program for distance education faculty is ongoing.
+The College's training program for distance education faculty is ongoing, and appropriate for faculty teaching electronically delivered offerings.
 Training initiatives incorporate proven best practices in distance education pedagogy and ensures competency with the range of foundational technologies.

 In order to prepare distance education instructors, CCIT has implemented a tiered professional development strategy.